tango-controls/tango-doc/source/administration/services/hdbpp/hdb++-design-guidelines.rst

 The architecture is composed by several TANGO devices.
-More in detail, at least one, but actually many, EventSubscriber TANGO device jointly with one ConfigurationManager device TANGO and one or more DataExtraction TANGO device for each domain are foreseen.
+More in detail, at least one, but actually many, EventSubscriber TANGO device jointly with one ConfigurationManager device TANGO and one or more DataExtraction TANGO device are foreseen in a TANGO facility.

 The EventSubscriber device, also called archiver device, will subscribe to archive events on request by the ConfigurationManager.
 The EventSubscriber will be able to start archiving